What happens if you don’t wash your car?

 Washing your vehicle every two weeks is a safe rule of thumb, Progressive officials said.
 However, those who apply a coat of wax to their vehicle following a cleaning session might be able to get away with longer breaks in between, since it creates a barrier between your car’s exterior coat and the elements.

-The interior of a vehicle should be cleaned more frequently, especially if you have children, eat in your car or spend excess time in your vehicle.
+The interior of a vehicle should be cleaned more frequently, especially if you have children, if you eat in your car, or if you spend excess time in your vehicle.
 A ceramic coating added to your seats can also help prevent stains from developing and dust from gathering, per Progressive.

-Here in Texas, you definitely want to prioritize washing your vehicle in the morning so the direct sunlight and higher temperatures don’t immediately dry up and leave water spots and film behind, per Carwash Country.
+In places with excessive heat, you definitely want to prioritize washing your vehicle in the morning, according to Carwash Country.
+That way, the direct sunlight and higher temperatures don’t immediately dry up and leave water spots and film behind.